Davina Karamoy

 Davina Tesalonika Karamoy (born August 17, 2002) is an Indonesian actress and singer.
-Davina Karamoy started to famous since playing the character Gisel the series Tukang Ojek Pengkolan. on 2018.
+Davina Karamoy started to become famous since playing the character Gisel on the series Tukang Ojek Pengkolan in 2018.

 Early life

 Davina Karamoy is the third of five siblings.
-Each of her older twins and younger twins too.
-Two brothers twins is Sandri Karamoy and Sandro Karamoy, while her younger twins is named Serafina Belacia Karamoy and Winona Elysia Karamoy.
-Initially, Davina Karamoy also had two twin brothers, but both of them did not survive as fetuses and were declared dead due to not developing.
+Both of her older and both of her younger siblings are twins.
+Her older twins are Sandri Karamoy and Sandro Karamoy, while her younger twins are named Serafina Belacia Karamoy and Winona Elysia Karamoy.
+Before Davina's birth, Davina's mother was pregnant with five fetuses, meaning Davina Karamoy also had four twin brothers, but two of them did not survive as fetuses and were declared dead due to not developing, while the other two died shortly after birth.

-Davina Karamoy's father is a Christian Protestant dan her mother is Islam.
-She was raised as a Christian Protestant and decided to convert to Islam while in Senior High School.
+Davina Karamoy's father is a Protestant Christian and her mother's religion is Islam.
+She was raised as a in her father's religion and decided to convert to Islam while in Senior High School.